W-A-Voron/shashlik_csgo-gc_primetoggle/README.md

 - Download [CS:GO from Steam](steam://install/4465480)
 - Download the latest release for your platform from the [releases page](https://github.com/sasha190409/shashlik_csgo-gc_primetoggle/releases/latest) (or the prime-toggle fork releases)
 - Navigate to the game's installation directory
-- Back up your existing launcher executables as they'll be overwritten (i.e. csgo.exe, srcds.exe, csgo_linux64, etc.)
+- Back up your existing launcher executables as they'll be overwritten (i.e. csgo.exe, srcds.exe)
 - Extract the contents of the downloaded archive to your game directory, replace the executables when prompted
 - Launch the game.
 If you get the annoying VAC message box, launch the game with the -steam argument
-- macOS users: The release binaries are not notarized, so if you're using them, you'll have to deal with that somehow

 ## Inventory editing
 Use [this](https://github.com/dricotec/csgo_gc_inventory-editor/releases/latest)